POSSF/POSSF/README.md

 You have to remove `_site` directory by `sudo rm -rf _site` and this will fixed.

+### Running both of docker image and jekyll

-- If you run both docker and jekyll localy, maybe some problems cause and you can fix it by easily remove `.jekyll-cache` directory by `sudo rm -rf .jekyll-cache`.
+If you run both docker and jekyll localy, maybe some problems cause and you can fix it by easily remove `.jekyll-cache` directory by `sudo rm -rf .jekyll-cache`.

 ### Related outdated repositories